API Key-Based Authentication

 }

 To use your API key within an application context, you must provide it as a Base64-encoded value via the Authorization header.
-To do this, add a trailing colon (:) to the end of your key.
-You'll use the Base64-encoded value as the BASIC_AUTH_TOKEN
+Add a trailing colon (:) to the end of your key before encoding.

 const axios = require('axios');